 - Put written numerals in order from 1-10.

-- Draw a line, a circle, an x and a +.
+- Draw a line, a circle, an x, and a + symbol.

 - Recognize and name simple shapes.